Onboarding: Introduction to cobby

 Why Two Interfaces?

-- Excel gives you the familiar spreadsheet power for product editing
+- Excel gives you the familiar spreadsheet power for product editing without cluttering it with administrative controls

 Most users open the Portal occasionally (weekly or monthly) but use Excel daily.
+Think of the Portal as your control center and Excel as your workshop.

 Part 8: Key Concepts to Remember